We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 • mood changes, including irritability or agitation

-However, this article from the FDA refers to ingestible CBD products.
+However, this relates to ingestible CBD products.

-Topically applied CBD, including creams and ointments, do not enter the bloodstream.
+Forms of CBD a person applies topically, including creams and ointments, do not enter the bloodstream.

-CBD creams are products that a person applies to their skin.
+CBD creams are products a person applies to their skin.
 They may help reduce pain and inflammation.

 Although CBD creams may provide some pain relief, people should seek guidance from a healthcare professional first to assess the underlying cause of their pain and receive medical treatment, if necessary.